iankressin/obsidian-backup/15 - EQL/blog/EQL vs Dune/EQL - How is it different from Dune?.md

 For each platform, ten query executions were collected to gather performance metrics.
 While executing a larger number of queries, such as one hundred, would provide more comprehensive data, the manual method employed to collect Dune metrics made expanding the number of records impractical and unproductive.
 Although Dune offers an API for fetching data from endpoints, it only returns data from the most recent execution of a specified query.
 This behavior effectively caches the last result, undermining the ability to perform a meaningful comparison between the performance of EQL and Dune.

 Consequently, Dune queries were executed directly through the application's web user interface without any caching mechanisms or materialization configurations.
 The metrics were gathered solely based on the data provided by the app.
 In contrast, EQL metrics were collected using the `eql_core` Rust crate.
 The `eql` function within this crate was utilized to execute queries by passing them as parameters and retrieving the results.
 To ensure accurate and reliable performance measurements, the Criterion benchmarking library was employed to collect and analyze the metrics.

+Dune provides query engines in three different "sizes" — Free, Medium, and Large — with Free being the slowest, but as the name implies, free from any cost, Medium costing 10 credits and having a monthly limit of 2500, and Large being the
 ### Testing Conditions and Considerations
-These tests were conducted as of [current date].
+These tests were conducted as of 2024-09-21.
 It is essential to acknowledge that Dune’s performance may vary during peak usage times, similar to other web applications.
 Such fluctuations could affect the consistency of the results.
-Should any of the outcomes appear to deviate significantly from the expected average performance, it is recommended to rerun the tests to verify their accuracy and ensure the reliability of the comparative analysis.
+If any of the outcomes appear to deviate significantly from the expected average performance, it is recommended to rerun the tests to verify their accuracy and ensure the reliability of the comparative analysis.
 EQL’s performance is influenced by several factors, including processing power, network conditions, and the efficiency of Remote Procedure Calls (RPC).
 Ensuring optimal conditions in these areas is crucial for achieving the best possible performance outcomes with EQL.
 ### The tests
 - Fetching 100 blocks in a range
 - Fetching 100 blocks one by one